I'm Kelsey H., the breeder behind Beaver Creek Kennels located in St Matthews, SC.

 About Phred

-Phred is a female Labrador Retriever almost 10 years old.
+Phred is a female Labrador Retriever over 10 years old.
 Carefully selected as a great representative of her breed, Kelsey decided to make her part of their program.
 Kelsey has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great level